mstflotfy/mstflotfy.github.io/_posts/2021-1-26-command-line.md

 ---
-title: The Command Line
+title: The Command Line for the very beginner
 layout: post
-section: DEV
 permalink: /dev/command-line/
+layout: redirected
+redirect_to: https:\\dev.mstflotfy.com/command-line-very-beginner
 ---

-This article is a part of [A Step By Step Guide To Starting A Blog With Jekyll.](/dev/step-by-step-guide-start-blog-with-jekyll/)
+This article is a part of [A Step By Step Guide To Starting A Blog With Jekyll.](/step-by-step-guide-start-blog-with-jekyll/)

 ## **What Is The Command Line**